yithemes/yith-proteo-toolkit/readme.txt

 This plugin is specifically create for YITH Proteo theme.

+= I installed the plugin, but it deactivates immediatly with a message =

+This plugin is specifically create for YITH Proteo theme and Proteo child themes.
+It will deactivate if another theme is used.

+= I wrongly skipped the setup wizard.
+How can i run it again? =

+You can find the setup wizard in Dashboard > Appearance > Theme Setup

 == Changelog ==

 =  1.0.0 - Released on 27 May 2020 =